Chart Color Schemes

 Population growth drivers in Oakleigh East are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of February 2026, the estimated population of Oakleigh East is around 7,399 people.
-This reflects an increase of 595 individuals since the 2021 Census, which reported a population of 6,804 people.
-The change was inferred from AreaSearch's estimation of the resident population at 7,284 following examination of ABS's latest ERP data release in June 2024, along with an additional 44 validated new addresses since the Census date.
-This results in a population density ratio of approximately 3,591 persons per square kilometer, placing Oakleigh East in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, from 2016 to 2026, Oakleigh East has shown resilient growth patterns with a compound annual growth rate of 1.4%, outpacing the SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 91.0% of overall population gains during recent periods.
+The estimated population of the suburb of Oakleigh East is around 7,399 as of Feb 2026.
+This reflects an increase of 595 people since the 2021 Census, which reported a population of 6,804 people.
+The change is inferred from the resident population of 7,284 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 44 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,591 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 8.7% growth since census positions it within 1.2 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 91.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, Oakleigh East is forecasted to experience a significant population increase in the top quartile of statistical areas across the nation.
-By 2041, the area is expected to increase by 2,713 persons, reflecting an overall increase of 37.7% over the 17-year period from 2026 to 2041.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a significant population increase in the top quartile of Australian statistical areas is forecast, with the suburb expected to expand by 2,680 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 34.7% in total over the 17 years.

 Frequently Asked Questions - Population